Kobby6-lang/Dino-Game/README.md

 Then go on ground and add a "Box collider".

 A box collider is a collider that makes the game recognize that you crashed into something.

+A tag in unity means giving a label to something then calling it later on in the script.

 ## 2. Create a Scripts called Player